-In the year ended 31 August 2020, the Governing Body worked with willing volunteer parents and staff to reestablish the Parent Staff Association (known as the Waddesdon School Association) which was formally constituted as a charitable body during the year with a view to increasing funds raised from parents.
-Whilst some ongoing activities were possible, the COVID 19 pandemic prevented the new body from holding any of the significant events it had planned.
+The COVID 19 pandemic prevented the Waddesdon School Association holding any of the significant events it had planned.
 In addition, the initial event aimed at forming a former students association was also cancelled.
 It is hoped that both initiatives will be developed and become successful in the next 12 months.